edgelesssys/docs.edgeless.systems/edgelessdb/getting-started/quickstart-sgx.md

 # Quickstart: SGX mode
-In this guide, you will set up EDB with a minimal manifest and connect to it with the `mysql` client.
+In this guide, you will set up EdgelessDB with a minimal manifest and connect to it with the `mysql` client.

 !> The following steps require an SGX machine.
 If you don't have one available, continue with [simulation mode](quickstart-simulation.md).

-## Start EDB
+## Start EdgelessDB
-Run the EDB Docker image:
+Run the EdgelessDB Docker image:
 ```console
 $ docker run --name my-edb -p3306:3306 -p8080:8080 --privileged -v /dev/sgx:/dev/sgx -t ghcr.io/edgelesssys/edgelessdb-sgx-1gb